SQL String Functions Practice

 LIMIT 10;

-String Functions FAQ
+String functions FAQ

-Should I use regex or simpler string functions in an interview?+
+Regex or simpler string functions in an interview?+

-What are the biggest differences in string functions across SQL dialects?+
+Biggest differences across SQL dialects?+

-The main differences: Postgres uses || for concatenation and has SPLIT_PART.
-MySQL uses CONCAT() and SUBSTRING_INDEX instead of SPLIT_PART.
-BigQuery uses SPLIT() which returns an array, and REGEXP_EXTRACT instead of REGEXP_MATCHES.
+Postgres uses || for concatenation and has SPLIT_PART.
+MySQL uses CONCAT() and SUBSTRING_INDEX instead.
+BigQuery uses SPLIT() returning an array, REGEXP_EXTRACT instead of REGEXP_MATCHES.
 Snowflake is closest to Postgres.
-Always state your dialect at the start of the interview.
+State your dialect at the start.

 How do NULL values interact with string functions?+

 CONCAT treats NULLs as empty strings.
 The || operator returns NULL if any operand is NULL.
 LENGTH(NULL) returns NULL.
 COALESCE(column, '') is the standard way to handle NULLs before string operations.
-Forgetting this causes silent data loss in joins and filters.
+Forgetting causes silent data loss in joins and filters.

-Clean Messy Data with Real SQL
+Clean messy data with real SQL